-Code Subject/Modules Year of study ~ - Co- Requisites Subjects MHNRSI ( External examiners 180 None None
+Code Subject/Modules Subjects Co- Requisites Subjects MHNRS1 Full dissertation (/ External examiners 180 None None

-10.3.1 Minimum Admission Requirements & Selection Criteria
+5.5.3.1 Minimum Admission Requirements & Selection Criteria

-In addition to Rule G24 (1), persons must be in possession of an appropriate Bachelor of Technology in Nursing or a Bachelor degree, or have been granted status or advanced standing according to Rule G10.
+In addition to Rule G24 (I), candidates must be in possession of a Bachelor's degree in Nursing (NOF level 8) or a Bachelor of Technology (B Tech) in Nursing with conferment of status according to Rule GI OA.
+Candidates may also apply for admission through Recognition of Prior Learning (RPL) in accordance with Rule G7 and/or GI OB.

 Please also refer to the Postgraduate Student Guide.